Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/axialunar-endpoints.md

 #### Full nodes

 The nodes in the RYO cloud are currently _full nodes_, not _archive nodes_.
 To learn the difference, [watch this crash course](https://www.youtube.com/watch?v=31DdfcxbAVs).
-If you need archive data, run your own archive node or use a Parity or W3F hosted node for now.
+If you need archive data, run your own archive node or use a Axia or W3F hosted node for now.
 Archive nodes in RYO are planned for a future update.

 #### Avado Only